Ecko95/ecko95.github.io/README.md

 * Web View
 * Surface View

+## Disclaimer!!
-**Disclaimer!!** and _Italic_ and `Code` QuickSnap is currently in its alpha stage are some bugs are still present and some features have not yet be implemented.
+_QuickSnap is currently in its alpha stage are some bugs are still present and some features have not yet be implemented._